mittell/mittell/README.md

 </div>

-- :japanese_castle: I reside in Nagoya, arriving at the end of 2021 and currently holding a Dependant Visa.
+- :japanese_castle: I live in Nagoya, having arrived at the end of 2021 and currently hold a Dependant Visa.
 - :office: I'm looking for a Full-Time role and an opportunity to get a Working Visa Sponsorship.
-- :computer: I'm available to travel from Nagoya to Tokyo and Osaka, or anywhere in between, and I'm also available to work remotely.
+- :computer: I'm available to travel between Nagoya and Tokyo/Osaka, or anywhere in between, and I'm also available to work remotely.
 - :mortar_board: I hold a Bachelor's in Computer Game Development (BSc), and a Master's in Drone Technology and Applications (MSc).

 ---